MikeyBower93/mikeybower93.github.io/posts/loosely_coupled_phoenix_contexts.md

 ![](/images/loosely_coupled_2.png)

-How can we solve this since we need to be aware of transactions being created in the "Payments" context within the "Expenses" context?.
+How can we solve this since we need to be aware of transactions being created in the "Payments" context within the "Expenses" context?

 ## Message Queues